robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ### .red[Claim 2:] The room has no black cats

+???
+So given the cat situation, here are potential claims of interest.
+First, The room has at least one black cat.
+Another claim could be, the room has no black cats.
+The first claim is about a tangible property of the room, i.e. something you can see, the second claim is about an intangible property of the room, i.e. something you cannot see but only experience, lack of cats.

 --
 ### .blue[
 What is the basis for the belief in these claims?
 ]

+???
+Claims are proposition, i.e. the are true or false.
+But the degree to which we believe that the claim is true or the claim is false depends on the strength of the argument and available evidence to support the argument.
+So from an assurance perspective we are interested in knowing what is basis for the belief in these claims.
+Belief in a claim depends on how convincing and easy to understand is the presented argument and its supporting evidence.

+Let's start to argue the first claim.

 ---
 class: middle
 # .red[Claim 1]